ktorio/ktor-documentation/codeSnippets/snippets/tutorial-full-stack-task-manager/README.md

 ## Run the server

-1. In a terminal window run the following command from the root directory to build an executable that includes both the code and all the dependencies it requires:
+1. In a terminal window, run the following command from the root directory to build a combined JAR of the project and all the dependencies it requires, and run it:

   ```shell
   ./gradlew :server:runFatJar